sourcegraph/handbook/content/bizops/amplitude.md

 repogroup_name,
 ```

-#### Adding user properties
+### Adding user properties

 User properties are the attributes of individual users.
 The `amplitude_user_characteristics` table defines all user properties, and this table is joined in with every event that is passed to Amplitude.
 These user properties include every A/B test from `ab_test_users`.
 See more in the A/B testing doc (coming soon).

 If an additional user property is added to this table, it will only be applied to events and users going forward.
 User properties are sent to Amplitude along with events, so new properties will only be added when a user triggers an event that is sent to Amplitude.
 When adding a user property, please add it to the [data map](https://docs.google.com/spreadsheets/d/1wz958I67BKWWY0jKY3oXKhlrGZ9ucKmv0CM94K-5NVs/edit#gid=735397811)

-#### Adding events to Amplitude
+### Adding events to Amplitude

 Amplitude is built on top of our existing [eventLogger infrastructure](https://sourcegraph.com/search?q=context:global+eventLogger.log%28+repo:%5Egithub%5C.com/sourcegraph/sourcegraph%24+&patternType=literal), so we consider an event to be anything logged by this.
 We use [object action framework in Proper Case](https://segment.com/academy/collecting-data/naming-conventions-for-clean-data/) for our naming.
 For example, in eventLogger this would show up as 'SearchSubmitted', and in Amplitude it's converted to 'Search Submitted'.

-1. A product/engineering team member should create an [issue](https://github.com/sourcegraph/analytics/issues/new?assignees=&labels=DataOps&template=request-tracking-additional-data.md&title=) with the events they would like added.

-For BizOps to do:

-2. Create a [PR](https://github.com/sourcegraph/analytics/pull/264) to update the `amplitude_events_v5` [scheduled query](https://console.cloud.google.com/bigquery/scheduled-queries/locations/us/configs/61cbb857-0000-2751-bbf2-94eb2c039f64/runs?project=telligentsourcegraph) with the new events.
-Once this is approved by another member of the team, you can update the scheduled query itself.
-DO NOT any configuration of the scheduled query (e.g. the schedule and the write preference).
-3. If we want to backfill events to Amplitude that are older than one day ago, we need to run this [INSERT statement](https://console.cloud.google.com/bigquery?pli=1&project=telligentsourcegraph&ws=!1m14!1m4!1m3!1stelligentsourcegraph!2sbquxjob_3a38e2f8_179cb5027f7!3sUS!1m4!4m3!1stelligentsourcegraph!2sdotcom_events!3samplitude_events_v2!1m3!8m2!1s839055276916!2sed7433a9cf0646a8a7c186c907b9accb&jobFilter=%255B%257B_22k_22_3A_22User%2520email_22_2C_22t_22_3A10_2C_22v_22_3A_22_5C_22ericbm%2540sourcegraph.com_5C_22_22_2C_22s_22_3Atrue%257D%255D&sq=839055276916:ed7433a9cf0646a8a7c186c907b9accb), which will add specified events into `sourcegraph_analytics.amplitude_events_v5`.
-When this is run, all prior occurrences (between the start date up until the day before yesterday) of the new event will be added to the table.
-4. Add the event to the [data map](https://docs.google.com/spreadsheets/d/171up68LIY1xQZTgBoA5FQpGO62Wg0a0wNNrm8ksVm4A/edit#gid=0).
-5. Within an hour or two of the INSERT statement, the [automated script](https://github.com/sourcegraph/Amplitude/blob/main/main.py) will load these events into Amplitude.
+All events from eventLogger are sent to Amplitude except if explicitely added to a denylist in the scheduled query.

-### A/B testing in Amplitude
+## A/B testing in Amplitude

 Each A/B test has a user property where the A/B test is true or false (true = they saw the variant, false = they saw the original).
 See the page on [A/B testing](ab-testing.md) for more information about experimentation at Sourcegraph.